 The oil painting is simply titled "Field of Bluebonnets" and considered first in the original series of these flowering fields.

 "Winter Snow Morning" is a recently completed painting depicting the architecture of trees gathered in the forefront of the distant horizon.
 The application of white, gray, brown and icy blue -- the orphans of the color spectrum conveys tranquility.
 Bright yellow hues of the early morning sun barely showing herself, draws one's eye and imagination into the start of a new day.

 Throughout my years traveling, many of the estates visited in England have some of the most beautiful "borders" created around their gardens.
 Often stone or brick, or very high coiffured hedges, I've found none of them to give one an impression of being confined.
 This particular one is rather more serene in it's design, yet the blue doors are inviting with boxwoods balanced in front, and barren trees dusted with snow.

 I have always enjoyed the cycles of the four seasons, yet during winter, I prefer to create my landscape paintings as "unspoiled and pristine."

-Christine Nauman is an accomplished artist working in oil on canvas for over twenty-seven years.
+Christine Nauman is an accomplished artist working in oil on canvas for thirty years.
 She combines a tonal palette with delicate brush strokes applying numerous layers of oil for her tranquil landscapes of autumn and winter scenes with emphasis on the changing light of day.